The Power Of Responding Proactively To Events In Your Divorce

 But we do have power.
 Instead of reacting to a particular situation or emotion, we have the power to calmly and proactively choose how to respond.
 Yes, it’s a challenge in the heat of the moment, but it’s entirely possible–particularly when you use mindfulness.

-My guest of the week, Joree Rose, can teach you how to use mindfulness techniques to control unhelpful reactions in times of divorce-related stress and develop the habit of reaching for productive responses.
+Our guest of the week, Joree Rose, can teach you how to use mindfulness techniques to control unhelpful reactions in times of divorce-related stress and develop the habit of reaching for productive responses.

 Joree is a licensed marriage and family therapist, mindfulness and mediation teacher, author, and speaker who leads mindfulness retreats worldwide.
 She’s helped thousands of people to live happier and more fulfilling lives by guiding them to shed unhealthy habits, decrease stress and anxiety, and live with greater awareness and compassion.
 She’s also the host of the podcast Journey Forward with Joree Rose, and she’s written two mindfulness books: Squirmy Learns to be Mindful and Mindfulness: It’s Elementary.
+Listen the full episode in Divorce Dialogues.

 The STOP technique